davidagold/redesmyn/README.md

-## Redesmyn: Build ML inference servers with Python and Rust
+## Redesmyn: Build ML inference services with Python and Rust

 Redesmyn (/ˈreɪd.smɪn/, REEDZ-min) enables simple, fast, and fexible development of real-time ML inference services in Python and Rust:
 * **Dual language**: Core Redesmyn functionality is written in Rust for safety and performance and exposed through interoperable Python and Rust APIs.